Cedarhurst Senior Living logo

 IADLs are more complex functions that require problem-solving, planning, and organizational skills, including:

-Needs a Lot of Help from Others
+Able to Do with a Lot of Help

 Unable to Do on Their Own